 Please note that weather conditions can change quickly in the alpine and you can experience anything from snow to very warm conditions while on the mountain.
-Be prepared with the right footwear, water, insect repellant and sunscreen.
+Be prepared with the right footwear, dress in layers, and pack plenty of water, insect repellent and sunscreen.
 Read more about summer safety here.

 Summer hiking trail map: Download pdf